Miro0o/Docs-Notes/CS/🔑 CS_Core/🍕 Database System/📌 Relational Data Models & Languages/🩼 SQL/SQL.md

 ### Terminology
 The **ISO SQL standard** does not use the formal terms of relations, attributes, and tuples, instead using the terms tables, columns, and rows.
 In our presentation of SQL we mostly use the ISO terminology.

-It should also be noted that SQL does not adhere strictly to the definition of the relational model described in Chapter 4.
+It should also be noted that SQL does not adhere strictly to the definition of the relational model described before.
 For example, SQL allows the table produced as the result of the SELECT statement to contain duplicate rows, it imposes an ordering on the columns, and it allows the user to order the rows of a result table.

 ### SQL Statements & Syntex & Notations